CartoDB/documentation/app/content/carto-user-manual/tutorials/selecting-a-new-restaurant-location-using-commercial-hotspots-analysis.md

     Hide the layer we have just created by clicking on the "eye" icon next to the 3 dots of each layer.

-10. In addition to target population, we also want to consider the distance to the closest own store, in order to avoid cannibalization.
+10. In addition to the target population, we also want to consider the distance to the closest own store, in order to avoid cannibalization.
 To do this we calculate the distance of each hexagon to each store, and keep the minimum.

     ```sql
     CREATE TABLE `cartobq.docs.honolulu_pizza_aos_enriched_sum_wdist` AS